mukundkulur/mukundkulur.github.io/index.md

 <span class="count">1.</span>
 <i class="fa fa-puzzle-piece"></i>
 <h4>Problem Fit</h4>
-<p>Meaningful innovation starts with finding problems worth solving and in identifying people ready to pay for it. <br> <!-- By taking a 360 degree perspective across the whole value chain teams can gain a thorough understanding of their user's journey to further design new opportunities and experiences. -->&nbsp;</p>
+<p> Meaningful innovation starts with finding problems, evaluating them, identifying the different stakeholders involved and validating their needs. <br> <!-- By taking a 360 degree perspective across the whole value chain teams can gain a thorough understanding of their user's journey to further design new opportunities and experiences. -->&nbsp;</p>
 </div>
 </div>
 <div class="col-md-4 col-sm-6 p-0">